opendr-eu/opendr/docs/reference/speech-transcription-whisper.md

 Parameters:
 - **audio**: *Union[Timeseries, np.ndarray, torch.Tensor, str]*\
   The audio sample as a `Timeseries`, `torch.Tensor`, or `np.ndarray` or a file path as `str`.
+- **initial_prompt**: *Optional[str]*\
+  Optional text to provide as a prompt for the first window.
+This can be used to provide, or "prompt-engineer" a context for transcription, e.g. custom vocabularies or proper nouns to make it more likely to predict those word correctly.

 #### `WhisperLearner.load`